-You’re used to your freedom.
-It doesn’t matter if you’re finishing your first, second or third year – you’ve acclimatised to eating when you want, coming home when you want, and going out when you want.
+So, you’ve probably become somewhat used to your freedom.
+You’ve acclimatised to eating when you want, coming home when you want, and going out when you want.

 Obviously you miss your family back home, but moving back can be tough once you get over the honeymoon period of being home (hint: it lasts around a week).

 Then there’s the added struggle of not seeing your uni mates, and if you don’t have a summer job or travel plans, a long summer ahead with not much to do.
 Compared with Manchester, where there seems to be something going on every day, summer can feel like a welcome release after the stress of exams, but also like a long stretch ahead.
 It’s normal to feel like going home will be strange – especially in first year, but there are things you can do to make the adjustment period smoother.

 Plan to keep busy

 If you’ve got no plans for summer other than being at home, keeping busy can help with boredom and give you something to talk about to your mates other than the 12 box sets you watched on Netflix.

 Staying busy can include literally anything – going on a long dog walk, learning new recipes, exercising, taking up a new hobby, reading a book (take a look at content ambassador Frances’ recent piece on falling back in love with reading outside her studies), getting a part-time job, or catching up with friends.
 If you manage to fill each week with activities, you’re more likely to have a productive summer and not find yourself constantly wondering how to pass the time.

 Everyone tends to miss their mates from uni over the summer, no matter how much you keep in touch with each other on the group chat.
 Yet summer is actually a great chance to meet up with friends for a weekend – with a railcard you can get cheap tickets booking 3-4 weeks in advance, and National Express and Megabus also do cheap travel.